 What else do I need to start growing tomato plants inside?

-– Water (of course)
+e) Water (of course)

-You’ll then (finally) reach the phase where the newly grown plants have reached about 16-20 cm (6-8 inches) tall with flowers coming out of the first truss.
+You’ll then feed the tomato plants and (finally) move to the stage where the newly grown plants have reached about 16-20 cm (6-8 inches) tall with flowers coming out of the first truss.
 You are ready to repot the tomato plant into larger pots or move it into your greenhouse.